 The searching effort is summarised in Table 1.
 The WP of the SSV's track-line of sighting and sampling survey is shown in Table 2.
-Total searching distance in the research area was 4,164 n.miles (main and sub course).
+Total searching distance in the research area was 3,907 n.miles (main and sub course).
 The sighting records are not suitable for design-based abundance estimation as the sighting records of the sampling and survey vessels were made by NSC mode using TOP and UBP except for examination of the distribution of specified species using model-based estimation.
 The sightings recorded in the sighting and sampling survey are shown in Table 3.
-Figures 1a-b show the geographical distribution of large whales sighted in survey.
-In Area VI, Antarctic minke whales were the most abundant species followed by humpback and fin whales (Table 3).
+Figures 1 and 2 show the geographical distribution of large whales sighted in survey.
+In Area III, humpback whales were the most abundant species followed by Antarctic minke and fin whales (Table 3).

-Antarctic minke whale were found in a wide area from the ice edge to offshore in the Area VI with a high density area in the West-South (south of 69°S) stratum.
-Humpback and fin whales were also found in wide area in northern strata (north of 69°S), however, they were not found in the West-South (south of 69°S) stratum.
+Antarctic minke whale were found in a wide area from the ice edge to offshore in the Area III with a high density area in the ice edge area (Figure 1).
+Humpback whales were also found in wide area in northern and southern stratum.
+Fin whales were mainly found in the northern strata (Figure 2).

 Effort was made to identify killer whales into three ecotypes (types A, B and C) based on differences of morphological characteristics.
-A total of 10 schools (51 individuals) were sighted.
-Only one school was identified to an ecotype due to the difficulty of approaching the whales.
-Others were recorded as 'killer whales (undetermined)'.
-One school consisting of nine individuals was identified as type A. Further observation, experiments, and analysis of this species will be continued during the next cruise under this programme.
+A total of 5 schools (36 individuals) were sighted.
+No school was identified to an ecotype due to the difficulty of approaching the whales.